sanych-sun/RabbitMQ.Next/README.md

 ...

 var publisher = connection.Publisher("amq.fanout",
+  builder => builder
-    builder => builder.UsePlainTextSerializer()); // It's required to specify the serializer, so library know how to format payload.
+    .UsePlainTextSerializer()); // It's required to specify the serializer, so library know how to format payload.

 // And that's it, publisher is ready.
-There also some more tweaks could be applied to the publisher via publisher builder (for example disable Publisher confirms) await publisher.PublishAsync("Some cool message");
+There also some more tweaks could be applied to the publisher via publisher builder
+// (for example disable Publisher confirms) await publisher.PublishAsync("Some cool message");

 ```